 With over 35000 people, Chanderi is a small town located in the lap of Madhya Pradesh.
 Instead of being one of the favorite sites for invaders it is so serene, calm and beautiful.
 Sitting at the Balcony of Kila Kothi you can view whole Chanderi.

-This ancient town is a prominent place to address years old grandeurs encompassing the natural beauty.
-Also, people here are very simple and great host.
+This ancient town is a prominent place to address years old grandeurs encompassing natural beauty.
+Also, people here are a very simple and great host.
 From our guide- Kale Bhai to weavers I met at bunker’s colony all welcomed us with an open heart and great warmth.

 note: This trip was organized by Madhya Pradesh Tourism, views mentioned here are my own.